kwaldenphd/installing-wordpress/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/installing-wordpress/blob/master/images/Image_8.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/installing-wordpress/blob/master/images/Image_8.jpg?raw=true" /></a></p>

 47. Now, take some time to add some content to your new WordPress site.
 Unlike our HTML example, we have a GUI interface for generating a website.
 Pick a theme, create a blog post, and add a page.
-You can use your HTML project site as an example
+You can use your HTML project site as an example.

 <blockquote>Q1: Compare your experience working in WordPress to building your own HTML site at the beginning of the term.
 Which do you prefer, why?</blockquote>